faisalmemon/ios-crash-dump-analysis-book/markdown/HybridEnvironments.md

 ## Lessons Learnt

 The lesson here is that crashes can arise from special case handling.
-Since different languages and frameworks deal with special cases in their own idiomatic manner, it is safer to separate out our code and use a Facade if possible to keep each paradigm cleanly separated.
+Since different languages and frameworks deal with special cases in their own idiomatic manner, it is safer to separate out our code and use a Facade\index{software!facade} if possible to keep each paradigm cleanly separated.